 Can be Used for Outdoor Training — It is really important to train your doggy outdoors for their own safety.
 This is because puppies don’t obey commands when there is too much stimulation, so you have to teach them.

-These collapsible dog travel bowls come in handy when you’re training your puppy outdoors and helps keep your furry companion stay hydrated!
+These collapsible dog travel bowls come in handy when you’re training your puppy outdoors and help keep your furry companion stay hydrated!

 Nylon vs silicone vs stainless steel travel dog bowls?